Albert W. Hicks: Trial and execution

-Hicks was put on trial and became the sensation of the city press.
+Hicks was put on trial and was sensationalized by the city press.
 The physical evidence of his guilt was overwhelming and the defense made little effective rebuttal.
 The jury deliberated for about seven minutes before returning a guilty verdict.
 The judge ordered him to be hanged until dead.
-Afterwards, Hicks gave a full confession of the murders and his life story which was published as a book on the day of his execution.
+After the trial, Hicks gave a full confession of the murders and his life story which was published as a book on the day of his execution.
 Hicks gave his reason "...the devil took possession of me."

-He was executed by hanging on Friday July 13, 1860, on Bedloe's Island, now known as Liberty Island, where the Statue of Liberty resides.
+He was executed by hanging on Friday July 13, 1860, on Bedloe's Island (now known as Liberty Island).
 An estimated ten thousand people viewed the event from boats anchored in New York Bay.
-Hicks was sharply dressed in an electric-blue suit he had made for the occasion.
+Hicks was dressed in a blue suit he had acquired specifically for the occasion.
 As a newspaper described, "His coat was rather fancy, being ornamented with two rows of gilt navy buttons and a couple of anchors in needlework.
 A white shirt, a pair of blue pants, a pair of light pumps, and the old Kossuth hat he wore when arrested, completed the attire."
 Hicks liked to wear the hat down low over one eye to give him a mysterious appearance.
-He made no gallows speech only directing the executioner to "Hang me quick — make haste."
+He made no gallows speech, only directing the executioner to "Hang me quick — make haste."

 Soon after his burial, grave robbers stole his body and possibly sold the cadaver to medical students at Columbia University.
 Because his body went missing, for years after his death there were unfounded rumors of his survival and escape.